ggez/ggez/README.md

 API-breaking or altering changes

-* Get rid of the Option in the event callback function signatures... why does SDL2 even have that there anyway?
 * Better timing for update and draw in the mainloop would be nice so you don't have to delay manually
-* Replace `try!()` with `?` everywhere (so we stop working on older versions of rustc)
-* Make it always possible to load resources from raw data instead of files. (which might make testing easier)
+* Make it always possible to load resources from raw data instead of files. (which might make testing easier) (but might make life hard with bloody SDL RWops)
 * Clean up and consistentify GameError a bit, rename it to GgezError perhaps?
 I think there might be an unused case or two in there.
 * Start integrating ncollide?